Bachelor’s in Performance and Sports Psychology

 - Performance arts coaching and management

-A sport psychologist may work with athletes ranging from Olympics and Special Olympics team members to amateur sports enthusiasts.
-To enhance their career qualifications, graduates with a bachelor's in sports psychology may choose to pursue a master’s.
-Some high-level sport psychology careers may require a graduate degree.
-Clinical practice may require licensure.
+A sports psychologist may work with athletes ranging from Olympics and Special Olympics team members to amateur sports enthusiasts.
+To position yourself for possible career advancement, you may choose to pursue a master’s degree.
+Most sport psychology careers require a graduate degree and clinical practice may require licensure.
+Licensure requirements can vary by state.2

 Performance and sports psychologists help athletes develop the mental resilience needed to achieve peak performance in life and in their sport.
 These psychologists work with professional and recreational athletes to identify problems that are disrupting performance.
-This can include lack of motivation, performance anxiety and trouble communicating with teammates.
-Sports psychologists will apply the necessary principles to help athletes enhance their participation and perform at an optimal level.
+These can include lack of motivation, performance anxiety and trouble communicating with teammates.
+Sports psychologists apply evidence-based practices to help athletes enhance their participation and perform at an optimal level.

-In today’s society, issues of mental health in sports is on the rise, impacting athletes at every level.
-Coaches and athletic organizations are realizing that the mindset and mental health of their athletes is just as important as their physical abilities.
+There is a growing awareness of the need to care for the mental health of athletes.
+Athletes have been shown to suffer from the symptoms of depression at the same rate as the general population.3 Coaches and athletic organizations are realizing that the mindset and mental health of their athletes is just as important as their physical abilities.
 Furthermore, athletes understand that in order to perform at their peak level, they are required to tend to both their physical and mental needs.
-Sports psychologists play an increasingly significant role in helping athletes navigate their mental health.
+Sports psychologists play an important role in helping athletes navigate their mental health.

 General Education Requirements